gcmt/taboo.vim/README.md

 - `%u`: same as %w, but using unicode characters
 - `%U`: same as %W, but using unicode characters
 - `%m`: the modified flag
+- `%p`: the tab current working directory
+- `%p`: the last component of the tab current working directory

 Default: `" %f%m "`